zorbathut/dec/util/sharpfuzz/readme.txt

-Support for sharpfuzz/AFL on def.
+Support for sharpfuzz/AFL on dec.

 Setting this up is kind of a pain (and doesn't even work on Windows) so I'm using vagrant/ansible to set up a VM automatically.